dlight-js/homepage/apps/homepage/public/docs/dlight-syntax/custom-components.md

-# Basic
 In this section, we'll not walk you through how to build a custom component.
-Instead, a detailed DSL that shows you how to **access** a custom component will be presented.
+Instead, a detailed DSL that will give you an idea of how to **access** a custom component will be presented.

 Let's say that we've already build a `Counter` component like this: